CarbonROM/charter/device-support-requirements.md

 ## Wiki

-* All devices with a shipping build of LineageOS MUST have a Wiki page with valid installation instructions.
+* All devices with a shipping build of CarbonROM MUST have a Wiki page with valid installation instructions.
-* All devices with a shipping build of LineageOS MUST document Hardware Deviations from stock capabilities.
+* All devices with a shipping build of CarbonROM MUST document Hardware Deviations from stock capabilities.
-* All devices with a shipping build of LineageOS MUST document Software Deviations from other LineageOS releases of the same device type.
+* All devices with a shipping build of CarbonROM MUST document Software Deviations from other CarbonROM releases of the same device type.

 ## Stability